ManuelCrovetto/SixtApp/README.md

   * Retrofit REST API Calls is used in this context to fetch JSON in the endpoint provided, fetching the response body will be serialized in an object class.

-  * Coroutines in this case is used to execute a REST API in secondary threads, preventing blocking the main-thread (UI), which would produce ANRs errors.
+  * Coroutines in this case is used to execute a REST API call in secondary threads, preventing blocking the main-thread (UI), which would produce ANRs errors.

   * Google Maps & Play Services within this context it will render the map and mark the cars location in map.